WSWUP/gridwxcomp/README.md

 ### Installation

-Currently ``gridwxcomp`` needs requires manual download for installation but will be available on on the Python Package Index [PyPI](https://pypi.org/) for installation with pip soon.
+Currently ``gridwxcomp`` requires manual download for installation.
+However it will be available on on the Python Package Index [PyPI](https://pypi.org/) for installation with pip soon.

 To download first navigate to the directory where you would like to use the software and then clone the repository using git from the command line: